Big Blue (TV series): Streaming

 The series was made available of CBC's CBC Gem service shortly after the premier of the series in Canada.

 In the United Kingdom, the series is available to watch on Sky Kids, Sky Go and Now.

 In Australia, the series is available to stream on ABC iview.

+In China, the series is available to stream on Youku.

+The series is available on The Roku Channel in the United States as of October 1, 2024, after Guru Studio and Roku struck a deal to distribute the series on the streaming service back in late 2023.